Steps to Recover Important Data from a Broken RAID Set

 Step 2: Disconnect Hard Drives from the RAID Rack

 Turn off or unplug the broken RAID set and carefully disconnect each hard drive from the RAID array.
-Place the drives somewhere safely.
+Then, place the drives somewhere safe.

 Step 3: Use SATA/IDE Connectors to Connect Drives

-After disconnecting drives from RAID 0, RAID 5, or RAID 6 array, connect each drive to a Windows PC.
-You can use SATA/IDE connectors or a SATA/IDE to USB 3.0 converter cable or enclosure—especially if you own a laptop or PC motherboard does not have enough SATA/IDE ports available.
+After disconnecting drives from RAID 0, RAID 5, RAID 6, or Hybrid RAID arrays, connect each drive to a Windows PC.
+You can use SATA/IDE connectors or a SATA/IDE USB 3.0 converter cable or enclosure—especially if you own a laptop or PC motherboard that does not have enough SATA/IDE ports.

 Step 4: Check Disk SMART Status & Clone Failing Drive

-Use a RAID recovery software such as Stellar Data Recovery Technician, which comes with a SMART disk monitoring utility.
+Use a RAID recovery software, such as Stellar Data Recovery Technician, which features a SMART disk monitoring utility – Stellar Drive Monitor.
 This utility helps you check the SMART disk status before recovery.

-The step is most important, as you never know when a drive may fail due to some underlying problem, which might also be a reason for your broken RAID.
-Checking SMART status gives you a better and deeper insight about the drive.
-Also, if the drive is suitable for or can survive data recovery scan.
+This step is most important, as you never know when a drive may fail due to some underlying problem, which might also be a reason for your broken RAID.
+Checking SMART status gives you better and deeper insight into the drive and whether it can survive a data recovery scan.

-• Click ‘Monitor Drive’.
-Check the drive health indicators such as health, performance, and temperature.
+• Check the drive health indicators, such as health, performance, and temperature under the Disk Health category.

 • Everything should be green colored.
 If any of this is yellow or red, you need to clone the drive immediately

-Steps to Clone Drive for Safe Data Recovery from a Failing RAID Drives
+Steps to Clone Drive for Safe RAID Data Recovery from a Failing RAID Drives

-To clone the impending drive, you need a new or healthy hard drive of either the same or larger volume.
+To clone a failing RAID drive, you need a new or healthy hard drive of same or larger volume.
 For instance, if the failing hard drive size is 500GB, you need a drive with either 500 GB or more capacity.

-• Then click ‘Clone Disk’ in the left pane and connect a brand new hard disk to the system
+• Then click 'Clone Disk' in the left pane and connect a new hard disk to the system.

-• Select the ‘Source Disk’ —the one that is failing, showing Red or Yellow warning signs in SMART status.
+• Select the 'Source Disk' that is failing and showing red or yellow warning signs in SMART status.

-• Click ‘Clone Disk’ and Click ‘Start’ when the following warning appears to begin the cloning process
+• To begin the cloning process, click 'Clone Disk' and then click 'Start' when the following warning message appears.

-• After cloning is done, check other drives and if you see similar SMART error warnings, repeat the disk cloning steps for all other failing drives.
+• After cloning is done, check other drives.
+Repeat the disk cloning steps for all other failing drives if you see similar SMART error warnings.

-• Finally, connect the healthy drives to the system and disconnect the cloned impending drives
+• Finally, connect all the healthy cloned drives to the system to proceed with RAID data recovery.

 Steps to Recover Data from Broken RAID

-• Close Drive Monitor.
-You will see the following screen
+• Close Stellar Drive Monitor.
+You will see the following screen.

 • Click 'All Data' and then click 'Next.'